QubesOS/qubes-doc/configuration/resize-disk-image.md

 See also [OS Specific Follow-up Instructions](/doc/resize-disk-image/#os-specific-follow-up-instructions) at the end of this page.

-### Template disk image
+### Template disk image (R4.0)

 If you want install a lot of software in your TemplateVM, you may need to increase the amount of disk space your TemplateVM can use.
 *Make sure changes in the TemplateVM between reboots don't exceed 10G.*

+1. Resize the *root image* using Qubes version specific procedure below.
+2. Start the template.
+3. Resize the filesystem using OS appropriate tools (Qubes will handle this automatically under Linux).
+4. Verify available space in the template using `df -h` or OS specific tools.
+5. Shutdown the template.

+### Template disk image (R3.2)

+If you want install a lot of software in your TemplateVM, you may need to increase the amount of disk space your TemplateVM can use.
+*Make sure changes in the TemplateVM between reboots don't exceed 10G.*

 1. Make sure that all the VMs based on this template are shut down (including netvms etc).
 2. Resize the *root image* using Qubes version specific procedure below.
-   You may instead resize the *private image* with the appropriate commands if your software installs to `/home` for example.
 3. If any netvm/proxyvm used by this template is based on it, set template's netvm to none.
 4. Start the template.
-5. Resize the filesystem using OS appropriate tools (Qubes will handle this automatically with Linux templates).
+5. Resize the filesystem using OS appropriate tools (Linux is `sudo resize2fs /dev/mapper/dmroot`).
 6. Verify available space in the template using `df -h` or OS specific tools.
 7. Shutdown the template.
 8. Restore original netvm setting (if changed), and check firewall settings (setting netvm to none causes the firewall to reset to "block all")